-A visit to the National Underground Railroad Freedom Center in Cincinnati, Ohio is a must.
+The National Underground Railroad Freedom Center in Cincinnati, Ohio is a museum worth visiting.

-The content of the museum is not easy to face, but all ages and races need to learn more about freedom’s heroes.
+The museum’s content is difficult to face, but all ages and races need to learn more about the stories of freedom’s heroes.

-I’m sharing 10 reasons why you’ll definitely want to visit the museum.
+I’m sharing 10 reasons you’ll want to visit The Underground Railroad Freedom Center in Cincinnati.

 As painful as it is to read about the horrific experiences that people suffered from being forced into slavery, we need to know their stories so that history does not repeat itself.

-The museum has both permanent exhibits and special exhibitions giving you a reason to visit more often.
+The museum has permanent and special exhibits giving you a reason to visit more often.

-Many of the heroes that you read about at the museum might not be very well known, but each of their stories was vital to bringing change.
+Many of the heroes you read about at the museum might not be well known, but each of their stories was vital to bringing change.

-Many of these heroes risked their own freedom to help others find theirs including Levi and Catharine Coffin.
+Many of these heroes risked their personal freedom to help others find theirs, including Levi and Catharine Coffin.

-3. You can step inside a former slave pen that is now used as an opportunity to educate
+You can step inside a former slave pen repurposed as an opportunity to educate.

 The slave pen gives you a frame of reference for what slaves experienced and really gives you greater understanding and empathy for what the slaves experienced.